Uniswap/docs/README.md

 # How to Update search indices with algolia

 - Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access)
-- Edit config.json file with
+- Edit config.json file as required:
     - Start url from updated website
     - Sitemap url from updated website: ex) for docs: https://docs.uniswap.org/sitemap.xml
     - Use "v3-docs" as the index name